Tatum, Brown lead Celtics to easy 125-98 win over Suns

 Phoenix’s night was summed up in the third quarter when Mikal Bridges, Chris Paul and Devin Booker all tried to grab a loose ball, only to collectively bobble it away into the hands of Boston’s Marcus Smart, who scored an easy layup.

+“It feels like that game should count as two losses, but the good thing is it is still only one,” Booker said.

+Later, the three-time All-Star added: “You can’t blame scheme, you can’t blame rotation or anything on coach.
+We have to look at the mirror as a team and we have to fix it.”

-The Suns welcomed back All-Star point guard Chris Paul, who missed the past 14 games with a sore right heel.
-That’s good news for the team’s long-term prognosis, but it didn’t help much on Wednesday.
+The Suns welcomed back Paul, who missed the past 14 games with a sore right heel.
+That’s good news for the team’s long-term prognosis, but having the 12-time All-Star on the court didn’t help much on Wednesday.

 Josh Okogie led the Suns with a career-high 28 points off the bench, while Booker added 17.
 Paul finished with four points, four rebounds and four assists in 24 minutes.